CVLAB-Unibo/Feature-Distillation-for-3D-UDA/README.md

 ## Training

-To train modelnet->scannet, set the entity filed inside "main.py" in the wandb.init function and execute the following commands:
+To train modelnet->scannet, set the entity file inside "main.py" in the wandb.init function and execute the following commands:

 ```bash
 # step1